"The Khongjai Hills (1741–42) Expedition of 1786: A Brief Kuki Historical Account and Kanglei Manipur"

 The Expedition

-The forces led by King Chingthangkhompa passed through the Kuchu valley and encountered many Khongjai villages (Cheitharol).
-From the base camp at the foothills of Khongjai hills, they attacked the Khongjai villages, including Phunchong Yanlam, Khongchai village, and Phunchongyon (Cheitharol).
-The king erected a stone pillar at Tuyai Yirok, and performed the spear dance in the centre of the Khongchai village (Cheitharol).
+The forces led by King Chingthangkhompa passed through the Kuchu Valley and encountered many Khongjai villages (Cheitharol).
+From a base camp at the foothills of the Khongjai Hills, they attacked villages including:

 Aftermath